alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 ```

 Is that **magic** ?
 Not quite so.
 In fact, it is quite simple: when the browser sees that the `media` [attribute](https://www.w3schools.com/tags/att_link_media.asp) is not the default `'all'`, it will **not** block the paint of the page and it will **not** wait for the stylesheet to load.
 Thus, the page will be paint while the stylesheet is being fetched.
 Once it is, the `onLoad` attribute will be triggered, and thus the `style` will be applied to the page thanks to the `this.media='all'` JS function.

+**However**: since it's loaded in a asynchronous way, the `font-family` will fallback to another value during the fetching time of that said stylesheet.
+That said, you might notice a weird flickering font-familly change effect on your page's texts,
+which can provide a weird UX.
+I don't use this technique on this blog site because I prefer losing performance on the very first page load rather than providing to my readers what I consider a bad UX.

 I didn't mention it, but of course make sure to use **minified** assets on the _production_ site.